jesusff/cmip6-for-cordex/CMIP6_studies_list.md

     name: perf
     long_name: None
     units: None
-    variables: None
+    variables: ['tas', 'psl']
     comment:
       Evaluation of the model using global criteria (past trends + spatial pattern) and independence criteria.
-Model with perfromance scores below 0.006 are considered as irrealistic.
+Model with performance scores below 0.006 are considered as irrealistic.
 This study is based on multi-member for each model, not on only one member.
+Here only the performance criteria and not the combined criteria that takes also into account the independence.
   period:
-    reference: None
+    reference: 1980-2014
   plausible_values:
   - min: 0.006
     max: 0.2
     source: reference
+    comment:
+      author provided? to be checked

 ```